sylphrena0/classe/documentation.md

 * **Submitted a second optimizer that only optimizes a subset of the dataset to save on computations - will use if the other computation takes too long**

 ## Thursday, June 23rd, 2022
 * **Overhauled optimization scripts - now accepts sample size argument and can disable overly computationaly heavy models (ahem SVMs).
-This vastly improves optimization and should make future optimization much easier.**
+This vastly improves optimization and should make future optimization much easier.
+Our best R2 value to date is around .80, with a mean squared error of aroun 140.**

+## Friday, June 24th, 2022
+* **Added plots for predicted vs actual values.
+Configured annotations to show metrics.
+Functionalized model training so that each**
 </details>
 <br>